What do you want to calculate?

 A 5% cap rate in Dallas reflects a strong, growing market with high occupancy and rent growth — investors accept lower initial yield because fundamentals support future appreciation.
 That same 5% cap rate in a Rust Belt city with declining population and rising vacancy is a warning sign.
 Cap rate is a ratio; the quality of the NOI underneath it matters just as much as the number.
 Always cross-reference with local submarket vacancy trends, population and job growth data, and comparable recent sales before drawing conclusions.

-Cap Rate Benchmarks by Market & Property Type (2026)
+Modeled Cap Rate Ranges by Property Type

 By Property Type

-By State — Typical Stabilized Residential
+By State — Modeled Residential Cap Rate Ranges

 California (CA)